jefft/jethro_congregation_attendance_groups/README.md

 The rules for allocating Membership Status are embodied in the SQL 'report', which you will need to customise initially, as your Jethro will have different Person Status Options ('regular', 'irregular' etc) and Group Membership Status Options ('Leader', 'Member' etc), and you may have different ideas on how they should map.
 But once you have customized the SQL, with one click your Attendance Groups will be populated with every possible attendee, sorted by likelihood of attendance.
 The report should be clicked weekly, before marking attendance, so the Attendance Group contains any new persons added that week, and reflects status/congregation changes for existing persons.

 Attendance Group memberships should never be modified by hand, as changes will be lost next time the report is clicked.
-Hopefully one day Jethro will support read-only groups to enforce this, but for now your Jethro users will just have to remember.
+Hopefully one day Jethro will support read-only groups to enforce this, but for now your Jethro members will just have to remember.

 ### Secondary Congregations